MSDEVMTL/GlobalAzureBootcamp-2019/Lab6/README.md

 Refer to the documentation to learn more about the [Azure Functions binding expression patterns](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-expressions-patterns?WT.mc_id=globalazure-github-frbouche)

+> Note in Lab 1 we should add a gitignore file at the root or move to the root the one created by dotnet new.
+Then we should remove the other gitignore file from lab 5 and 6.

+## Add the code inside the Azure Function

+Before we add some code inside the Azure Function let's add some requirement features.

+First inside the class `DogDetector`, and before the method `Run` paste this code.

+        // Feature we want to work with when getting analysis back private static readonly List<VisualFeatureTypes> Features = new List<VisualFeatureTypes>
+        {
+            VisualFeatureTypes.Categories, VisualFeatureTypes.Description,
+            VisualFeatureTypes.Faces, VisualFeatureTypes.ImageType,
+            VisualFeatureTypes.Tags
+        };

+        // We must provide SAS token in order to have the API read the image located at the provided URL since our container is private private static SharedAccessBlobPolicy sasConstraints = new SharedAccessBlobPolicy {
+            SharedAccessExpiryTime = DateTimeOffset.UtcNow.AddMinutes(10),
+            Permissions = SharedAccessBlobPermissions.Read | SharedAccessBlobPermissions.List
+        };

+Now let's add the code insode the method `Run` just after the log.

+            var config = new ConfigurationBuilder()
+                .AddEnvironmentVariables()
+                .Build();
+            var visionAPI =  new ComputerVisionClient(new ApiKeyServiceClientCredentials(config["ComputerVision:ApiKey"])) { Endpoint = config["ComputerVision:Endpoint"] };
+            var path = $"{myBlob.Uri.ToString()}{myBlob.GetSharedAccessSignature(sasConstraints)}";`

+            var results = await visionAPI.AnalyzeImageAsync(path, Features);
+            if(IsDog(results))
+            {
+                return;
+            }

+            await myBlob.DeleteIfExistsAsync();

+This function does BLAH BLAH BLAH

+The only piece missing is that `IsDog` method, so let's add it.
+Paste the following code insode the class `DogDetector`.

+        private static bool IsDog(ImageAnalysis image)
+        {
+            return image.Categories.Any(x => x.Name == "animal_dog") || image.Tags.Any(x => x.Name == "dog");
+        }

+---

 # TODOS
 1. ARM template to add function app